unknownuser88/consolewrap/README.md

 ## Usage

 First you need to select a variable and press "ctrl+shift+q".
-The cosole.log line will appear on the next line.
+The console.log line will appear on the next line.

 ---